oracle/weblogic-kubernetes-operator/documentation/site/content/managing-domains/configoverrides/_index.md

 The operator generates the final configuration overrides, combining customer-provided configuration overrides and operator-generated overrides, during the operator's introspection phase.
 These overrides are then used when starting or restarting WebLogic Server instances.
 Starting with operator version 3.0.0, these [overrides can also be distributed]({{< relref "/managing-domains/domain-lifecycle/introspection/_index.md#distributing-changes-to-configuration-overrides" >}}) and applied to already running WebLogic Server instances.

-For [Domain on PV]({{< relref "/managing-domains/domain-lifecycle/restarting/_index.md#domain-in-pv" >}}), the ability to change WebLogic domain configuration using traditional management transactions involving the Administration Console or WLST can be combined with the ability to initiate a repeat introspection and distribute updated configuration overrides.
+For [Domain in PV]({{< relref "/managing-domains/domain-lifecycle/restarting/_index.md#domain-in-pv" >}}), the ability to change WebLogic domain configuration using traditional management transactions involving the Administration Console or WLST can be combined with the ability to initiate a repeat introspection and distribute updated configuration overrides.
 This combination supports use cases such as defining a new WebLogic cluster and then immediately starting Managed Server cluster members.

 ---
 ### Override template names and syntax